Collect whole blood in a purple top (EDTA) tube.

 Noonan-like syndrome with loose anagen hair is similar to classic Noonan syndrome.
 The most distinct difference is thin, sparse, slow-growing hair that is easy to pluck.
 Other phenotypic differences include growth hormone deficiency, dark, pigmented skin with ichthyosis or eczema and hyperactive behavior.

-Sensitivity: This assay has greater than 99.7% sensitivity for detecting substitution variants and 1- 4 bp indels.
-Indels are typically not identified in the Noonan spectrum of disorders.
+Sensitivity: This assay has greater than 99.7% sensitivity for detecting substitution variants and <5 bp indels.
+Indel mutations are not common in the Noonan spectrum of disorders.

 Sanger sequencing for individual Noonan Spectrum genes is also available.